23 Best Things to Do in Maui for Your Bucket List

 20. Satisfy Your Sweet Tooth

-From soft, delicate malasadas served hot, to heart-stoppingly delicious ice cream and shave ice, your sweet tooth is going to thank you and beg you for more!
+From soft, delicate malasadas served hot, to heart-stoppingly delicious ice cream and shave ice, your sweet tooth is going to beg you for more.

 The only dilemma you will have is deciding which one of the many delicious treats satisfies your cravings the most!